 "Awesome teacher and performer.
 A musician that can be counted on in any situation.
 He is a TRUE artist."

-Professor Johnny Lee Lane (Director of Education for REMO, Inc., 2007 recipient of the Percussive Arts Society's Lifetime Achievement in Education Award)
+Professor Johnny Lee Lane (Retired Professor of Percussion at Eastern Illinois University, 2007 recipient of the Percussive Arts Society's Lifetime Achievement in Education Award)

 "Jeff Crowell is the real deal.
 I can't think of a professional playing or teaching situation in which he wouldn't find himself at home and excelling.
 He continues to impress in the artistry of his performance and the output of his students.
 And, I'm uniquely qualified to say without reservation that I'd trust him with my percussion, jazz, or other program!"

 Kurt Gartner, D.M.A.
 (Professor of Percussion, Associate Director of the School of Music, Theatre, and Dance at Kansas State University, Associate Editor of the Percussive Notes)